smithy-lang/smithy/designs/operation-input-output-and-unit-types.md

 structure Unit {}

 /// Specializes a structure as a unit type that has no meaningful value.
-/// This trait is private, which ensures that only a single Unit shape
+/// This trait can only be applied to smithy.api#Unit, which ensures that
-/// can be created, smithy.api#Unit.
+/// only a single Unit shape can be created.
 @trait(selector: "[id=smithy.api#Unit]")
-@internal
 structure unitType {}
 ```